'There are two ways to be fooled. One is to believe what isn’t true; the other is to refuse to accept what is true'.—Soren Kierkegaard

 But could a madman have the superlative and ratiocinative ability to be consciously enough to make a distinction, between what is right from wrong?

 The answer was twofold, and if I was going to apprehend him then, I would have to thoroughly investigate more the mysterious symbol, and have more vigilance in the West End and East End.

 A strict curfew was afterwards imposed, upon the manifold Londoners.
 I wanted to avoid the scandalous newspapers, but it was clearly impossible to handle this case, as a pair of insignificant murders any longer.

-I realised that despite their nuisance, I had to solicit their service, and it would happened, when I received the following letter sent, by the criminal that contained an abstruse an intricate cryptogram that was attached.
+I had realised that despite their nuisance, I had to solicit their service, and it would happened, when I received the following letter sent, by the criminal that contained an abstruse and intricate cryptogram that was attached to the letter.

 The murderer was callous, but his plot was not obtuse in nature.
 The odd cryptogram was an elaborate and convoluted conundrum that required profound rumination of miscellaneous symbols.
 They were written in clever cryptograms in English, and numerals.
 The letters added were in Hebrew.
 The letter also contained his demented agenda as usual.

 His rhetoric was becoming more and more unstable and erratic in composition.
 I explained to Hopkins the need to publish an article in the newspaper, asking the public for assistance in solving the cryptogram's message.
 The content of the letter I divulge with discretion.

 Oh, you are so shrewd and persistent in your diligent investigation, but I am more pertinacious in my resolution to achieve my objective.

 If you are wondering who I am, you will never discover then, my actual identity.
 I am amongst the Londoners, and my true guise is reflective of any Londoner nowadays.